ronjafuchs/ronjafuchs/README.md

 #### About my person

 - 🏍 🎮 🥊
-- I miss traveling so much it hurts me!
 - Pronouns: she/her
 - My last name is german and translates to 'fox' 🦊
 - For anyone struggling to pronounce my name any of the following is completely fine: Ron, J, Fox, crispy, Ronjay